Adyen/adyen-magento2-hyva/TECHNICAL.md

 This documents tries to outline the technical specifics in the integration of the Adyen Payments with the Hyva checkout.

+## Rendering payment components in Checkout

-## Magewire
+### Magewire

-Magewire is used in the implementation of this module.
+Magewire is integral part of the Hyva Checkout and it is used in the implementation of this module.

+The idea is that it attempts to reduce any frontend (Java Script based) complexity (e.g. data posting and fetching), thus shifting the focus of the coding towards the PHP part of the application.

 For basic understanding of the concept, please try https://docs.hyva.io/checkout/hyva-checkout/magewire/index.html#under-the-hood